KaiYan289/RLpapersnote/README.md

 97. Remember to "git add" your new file when you are using git to do version control, especially writing script to auto-commit things. otherwise, you may find that your modifications are all untracked.

+98. You can use gym.spaces.MultiBinary(n=10) for one-hot observation space.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu